franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 ![Example screenshot of new Meetings overview page with OpenProject 15.3, including Recurring meetings, Meeting series](openproject-15-3-recurring-meetings-highlighted.png)

 Please particularly note that filtering between upcoming and past meetings now happens on top of the page instead of the sidebar on the left.
-The sidebar now distinguishes between **My meetings**, **Recurring meetings** and **All meetings**, with seperate sections for Meeting series and Involvement.
+The sidebar now distinguishes between **My meetings**, **Recurring meetings** and **All meetings**, with separate sections for Meeting series and Involvement.

 ### Create child work packages directly from the Relations tab